j19sch/j19sch.github.io/posts/2024/20240803-optimizing-for-moments-of-discovery.md

 > The difference between a requirement and a test case is the moment of discovery.

+previous post theoretical

+this one practical:
+- be intentional about exploratory testing
+- optimize for moments of discovery

 What's my point?
 - ET is key to good testing, because not based on translated requirements
 	- so better be intentional